 Waskonia (2013, Santos Bregaña) is inspired by Basq gravestones from the 8th century.

 Earlier work of Santos Bregaña includes the Kai family (1999, with Mikel Enparantza) at Garagefonts.

-ATypI 2014 will be held in Barcelona from 17-21 September 2014.
-The first two days will be at the BAU School of Design and the last three at the Museu del Disseny.
+ATypI 2014 was held in Barcelona from 17-21 September 2014.
+The first two days were at the spectacularly beautiful BAU School of Design and the last three at the Museu del Disseny.

 Xavier Puig is a type and graphic designer, born in Artés, Barcelona.
 He moved to London in 2003 where he graduated in Visual Communication and Typography at the London College of Communication.
 He created the severe octagonal face Ihavebeenwaitingforyou (2009) and the LED face Water In My Casio (2009).
 In 2010, he added Sexything.
 Dafont link.
 [Google] [More] ⦿

 Barcelona-based foundry involved in custom font work, est. 2005.
 Original fonts: Inclusive (2007), Urbanium (2005, a bold display face), Handwritten, Eixample (2008, octagonal and rounded), Screech (2008) and Begyptienne.
 Modified fonts (or re-fonts in their words) include Le Grand Palais (stencil, for La Force de l'Art, Paris, 2006), BeTV (for a Belgian TV channel), and VijfTV (a modification of Chalet for a Flemish TV station).
 Their custom types include Atrapalo, Kipling (a fashion mag family done in 2011), STM Montreal (2011, for the Montreal transportation system), Dialogue, Kidswa, Hangar and Costa Design.
 One of the main collaborators is Joancarles P. Casasín.
 Behance link.
 [Google] [More] ⦿